brson/toolchain-horizons/blogpost-claude-synth.md

 ## Is this just Rust?

-I was curious if this phenomenon was unique to Rust, so I ran the same experiment on Python, Java, and Node.js.
+I got curious whether this was unique to Rust, or if I'd just been living in my Rust bubble for too long.
+So I ran the same experiment on Python, Java, and Node.js.

 Short answer: **yes, this is mostly a Rust thing**.